The News Philadelphians Use: Analyzing the Local Media Landscape

 To understand differences across the city, we divided Philadelphia into seven regions as pictured in the map below.
 We note here that the sample sizes for West Philly, Southwest Philly, Upper Northeast Philly, and Lower Northeast Philly are approximately half of the sample sizes for South Philly / Center City, North Philly, and Northwest Philly.1 Smaller sample sizes mean that the margin of error is larger and differences between regions will be statistically significant less often.
 In the text, we note when there are significant differences across the regions.

-screenshot 2023 02 27 at 2.10.40 pm
+Screenshot 2023 02 27 at 2.10.40 PM

 Most Important Issues